JakobGM/astrality/CONTRIBUTING.rst

 =================

 First, thanks for considering contributing to Astrality, that means a lot!
 Here we describe how you can help out, either by improving the documentation, submitting issues, or creating pull requests.

 If you end up contributing, please consider adding yourself to the file ``CONTRIBUTORS.rst``.

 .. _contributing_issues:

 Bug reports and feature requests
 ================================

-You can browse any existing bug reports and feature requests on Astrality's `issues page <https://github.com/JakobGM/astrality/issues>`_ on GitHub.
+You can browse any existing bug reports and feature requests on Astrality's `GitHub issues page`_ on GitHub.
-New issues issues can be submitted `here <https://github.com/JakobGM/astrality/issues/new>`_.
+New issues issues can be submitted the `GitHub create issues page`_.

 .. _contributing_documentation: